Alegres/awstraining-terraform-hands-on/README.md

 ```

 ## Deploy application with GitHub
+You can also fork **awstraining-terraform** base repository to your account.

 Then, please set **BACKEND_EMEA_TEST_SMOKETEST_BACKEND_PASSWORD** repository secret to "welt", as this is the password for the above test user, that will be used for smoke tests.

 Make sure that you have also: